 “No,” he said.
 “I will eat here.”

 The server nodded and served him food.
 Ravi sat down.
 He took only what he needed.
-A little rice.
-Some curry.
-Some vegetables.
+A little rice with some curry and some vegetables.
 Not too much.
 He ate slowly.
 He tasted the food.
 When he finished, there was almost nothing left.
 He carried his plate to the wash area.

 As he turned around, he looked outside the mess.
 Across the road was a corporation garbage disposal place.
 Two garbage pickers were working there.
 They bent down and picked up waste thrown outside the bin.
 There were plastic covers, leftover food, and cups.